goto-eof/europea-library-client/README.md

 A library web application that allows to index, edit, explore, retrieve information about books from file metadata/web (by using multithreading), search and download e-books.
 The back-end project can be cloned [here](https://github.com/goto-eof/europea-library-server).

+# Configure the application

+- in order to run the application it necessary to duplicate the `environment.development.ts` and rename it to `environment.production.ts`, otherwise an error will be thrown when you will try to start the application.

+## Run the project

+Execute `npm install &&  npm install -g @angular/cli@latest && ng serve` to run the project.

 ## Technologies

 CSS • TypeScript • Angular 17 • Bootstrap UI

-## Run the project

-Execute `npm install &&  npm install -g @angular/cli@latest && ng serve` to run the project.

 ## Screenshots